contactandyc/another-c-library/2_timing.md

 # Timing Code
 ## The first project (an introduction to C)

-In the project, there is an illustrations folder which contains most of the code.
-There is also a src directory where final code is placed.
+In the project, there is an illustrations folder that contains most of the code.
+There is also a src directory where the final code exists.
 Normally, one would start with a hello world project.
-That actually exists later in a section called Hello Buffer.
-If you find yourself lost, hopefully, it'll make more sense once you get to that section.
-I'd recommend reading and working through the examples in this chapter anyways and then maybe coming back to it again after working through Hello Buffer.
+That exists later in a section called Hello Buffer.
+If you are lost, hopefully, it will make more sense once you get to the Hello Buffer section.
+I would recommend reading and working through the examples in this chapter and then coming back after working through Hello Buffer.
 The code for this chapter is located in <i>illustrations/2_timing</i>

 At various points in this project, we will be timing code in an attempt to optimize it.
-Our first object is going to be simple, but will illustrate how I plan to maintain separation between interfaces and their respective implementation.
+Our first object is going to be simple but will illustrate how I plan to maintain separation between interfaces and their respective implementation.

 The following code is found in <i>illustrations/2_timing/1_timer</i>
 ```bash